WyseNynja/Splatoon-2-Drawing/README.md

         bwstitt/splatoon-2-drawing

 However, OS X and Docker and USB don't get along (https://github.com/docker/for-mac/issues/900).
 So, you will need to do things a little differently.

+I have no idea about how to do this on Windows.
+Pull Requests are welcome.

 Install teensy_loader_cli from [Homebrew](https://brew.sh/) (with `brew install teensy_loader_cli`) or hid_bootloader_cli from LUFA.
 Then run commands like these: